tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

      title: Recommendation for Pair-Wise Key-Establishment Schemes Using Discrete Logarithm Cryptography, NIST Special Publication 800-56A Revision 3
      target: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Ar3.pdf
      date: April 2018

 --- abstract

-This document describes the conventions for using Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) within JOSE and COSE.
+This document describes conventions for using Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) with CBOR Object Signing and Encryption (COSE).

 --- middle

 # Introduction

 Quantum computing is no longer perceived as a consequence of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
 As such, as quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.

 Researchers have developed Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) to provide secure key establishment resistant against an adversary with access to a quantum computer.

-As the National Institute of Standards and Technology (NIST) is still in the process of selecting the new post-quantum cryptographic algorithms that are secure against both quantum and classical computers, the purpose of this document is to propose a PQ-KEMs to protect the confidentiality of content encrypted using JOSE and COSE against the quantum threat.
+The National Institute of Standards and Technology (NIST) has standardized ML-KEM as a post-quantum key encapsulation mechanism in {{FIPS203}}.
+This document specifies how ML-KEM is used to protect the confidentiality of content encrypted with COSE against adversaries with access to quantum computers.

 Although this mechanism could thus be used with any PQ-KEM, this document focuses on Module-Lattice-based Key Encapsulation Mechanisms (ML-KEMs).
 ML-KEM is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
 Three parameters sets for ML-KEMs are specified by {{FIPS203}}.
 In order of increasing security strength (and decreasing performance), these parameter sets